 "There's a lot less drive for corporations to move overseas," he said, "and you have greater incentives to bring overseas money back home."

-If President Trump signs the bill later this week, the changes will take effect at the start of the new year.
-However, because we are already deep into the fourth quarter of 2017, it will likely take a few months for businesses to see the effects of these changes.
+The changes started to take effect at the start of 2018.
+However, it will likely take a few months for businesses to see the effects of these changes.
 Corporations, for example, have already planned for 2018 – budgets are set, growth plans have been implemented and businesses are gearing up for the start of the new year.
 Under this new tax structure, businesses and corporations will have to adjust their plans and finances, causing a delay.

 "Most corporations, they have already done, probably, the corporate planning for 2018," Winegarden said.
 "So, any changes in capital investments – it'll take some time because most large corporations are big bureaucracies and bureaucracies don't turn on a dime."

 Broad policy impact

 Another important thing to note is the impact these tax cuts have on economic policy across America.
 Since 2008, the Federal Reserve Bank has kept interest rates low to encourage businesses to borrow money and spur economic growth.
 Winegarden predicted that, with reduced taxes, we could see the Federal Reserve raise interest rates and try to offload some assets that it has accrued since the financial crisis.

 "We have a lot of deregulation, which is going to be helpful for the economy," he said.
 "But we have the big overhang from the Federal Reserve, and how they start to unwind their balance sheets is going to have a very meaningful impact on overall corporate performance … The corporate tax reform is going to be positive, but the Fed can have an overwhelmingly negative role."